siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/1-initial-settings/80-how-to-use-web-admin-console-on-almalinux.md

 ---
 AlmaLinux, a community-driven Linux distribution, has become a popular choice for users looking for a stable and secure operating system.
 Its compatibility with Red Hat Enterprise Linux (RHEL) makes it ideal for enterprise environments.
 One of the tools that simplifies managing AlmaLinux servers is the **Web Admin Console**.
 This browser-based interface allows administrators to manage system settings, monitor performance, and configure services without needing to rely solely on the command line.

-In this blog post, we’ll walk you through the process of setting up and using the Web Admin Console on AlmaLinux, helping you streamline server administration tasks with ease.
+In this article, we’ll walk you through the process of setting up and using the Web Admin Console on AlmaLinux, helping you streamline server administration tasks with ease.

 ---